digitalideation/ba_222_gencg_h1801/docs/index.md

 - [Notes part 03: ][refNotes03]
 - [Notes part 04: ][refNotes04]

 ## WEEK 03

-The last week of the workshop is an open assignments.
-You will have to pick one of the 3 different themes we discussed back in week 01 (cadaver / 3d world / sound sculpture ) and create your own implementation of it.
+The last week of the workshop is dedicated to the "open assignment".
+You will have to pick one of the themes we will discuss back in week 01 (cadaver / logo / sound sculpture ) and create your own implementation of it.
 Feel free to work in group or on your own for this assignment.

+## Notes

+Evaluation criteria are:
+- Quality of the result
+- Legibility and reusability of the code

+There will be small exercises throughout each days, one weekly assignment and a main project covering the 3 weeks classes.

  [refSlides01]: slides/01.html
  [refSlides02]: slides/02.html